JackyAndroid/AndroidInterview-Q-A/README.md

 Animation framework defines transparency, rotate, scale and displacement of several common Animation, and control the whole View, the realization principle is every time map View in the View of ViewGroup drawChild function to get the View the Animation of the Transformation of value, and then call canvas.
 The concat (transformToApply.
 GetMatrix ()), through the matrix operations complete Animation frames, if there is no complete Animation, continue to call invalidate () function, start the next map to drive the Animation, Animation in the process of clearance between the frame time is consumed by a mapping function, may cause Animation consume more CPU resources, the most important thing is, Animation change just show, and not the corresponding event.

-**24. Android for each application allocated memory size is it?**
+**24. Android application memory limit**

-The android program memory is generally limited to 16 m, also have a plenty of 24 m
+It varies with screen size and android versions, however the android program memory is generally limited to 16 mb as in android 4.1.

 **25. Describe View refresh mechanism in Android.**